Finding a psychotherapist specializing in LGBT or lesbian issues is not always easy.

 Why consider choosing an online lesbian psychotherapist?

-Sometimes, the best way to find a good provider is to go for online therapy.
+Sometimes, the best way to find a good LGBT psychotherapist is by using online therapy.
 There are a few reasons for this:

 - Over the internet, you might be able to more easily find a great therapist for your specific needs.
 This is especially true if you need specialized support, or you live in a smaller town or city with few mental health resources available.